YoloYao/Chatbot/README.md

 # Chatbot
-Generative conversation robot based on NLP
+Generative conversation robot based on NLP.

-There are two modes of operation:

-**command line question answering mode** and **user interface**
+After entering the project directory in the terminal, you can choose between two modes to start the Chatbot:

-#### Command line mode start command:
+## Command line mode start command:

     python3 main.py

-User interface boot mode:
+## User interface boot mode:

 #### Terminal 1 Background service: